TABLE OF CONTENTS

 Example of Consider:

-Government ID fail means that we haven't been able to verify the ID against the relevant government data base.
-Usually the first thing to check here is that all the information - e.g. licence number, version number and expiry date) is entered correctly & that the document is not expired.
+No match for government ID means that we haven't been able to verify the ID against the relevant government data base.
+Usually, the first thing to check here is that all the information - e.g. licence number, version number and expiry date) is entered correctly & that the document is not expired.

 The other reason the ID might fail is if it has been cancelled - e.g. individual has lost their licence, requested a new licence and then found the old one again.
 Or, if an individual has been issued with a temporary restricted licence - all options will lead to their provided licence failing.